tahowallet/extension/README.md

-Before committing code to this repository or a fork/branch that you intend to submit for inclusion, please make sure you've installed the pre-commit hooks by running `pre-commit --install`.
+Before committing code to this repository or a fork/branch that you intend to submit for inclusion, please make sure you've installed the pre-commit hooks by running `pre-commit install`.
 The macOS setup script does this for you.

 ### Releasing a version